jeffkreeftmeijer/guidedown/examples/guide.md

     end
     ```

+#### Specifying file revisions

+You can specify a git revision by appending an `@`-sign followed by a commit hash to to the filename.
+Given a file named `examples/code_block_replacement_revision.md`, with these contents:

+    # examples/code_block_replacement_revision.md
+        # examples/example.rb @ 64430d
+        def foo
+          # TODO: replace this with the actual contents from `examples/example.rb` in revision 64430d
+        end

+Guidedown will find the file in the specified git revision (using `git show 64430d:examples/example.rb`) and use its contents in the code block:

+    $ bin/guidedown examples/code_block_replacement_revision.md
+    ``` examples/example.rb @ 64430d
+    def foo
+      # TODO: replace this with the actual contents from `examples/example.rb` in revision 64430d
+    end
+    ```

 #### Truncating file contents

 If you only want to show part of a file, you can truncate the code block by passing the range of lines you want to include.
 Given a file named `examples/code_block_replacement_line_range.md` with the following contents: